tederis/mta-resources/README.md

 # About

-## S.T.A.L.K.E.R.
-Project
+## The Exclusion Zone
-There is several resources created for the **S.T.A.L.K.E.R.
-Project** purposes.
+There is several resources created for the **The Exclusion Zone** purposes.
 This project has been developed for many years and has a number of awesome features such as *terrain editor* or *baked light*(lightmapping).
 * [Video - Inventory system](https://youtu.be/_6bTlzFmwms)
 * [Video - Environment](https://youtu.be/2ZvxHZpViok)
 * [Video - Day/Nigth cycle](https://youtu.be/rV_DFnYM0nU)